seleniumQuery/seleniumQuery/README.md

 <br>

-### Flexible WebDriver builder system
+## Flexible WebDriver builder system

 How to setup the `WebDriver`?
 Simply use our builder.
-The driver will be instantiated only when first used.

-Supported drivers (and those that are -- or can be -- headless).

-#### How to use a driver

-You can download [their executables](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver) before or you can let seleniumQuery automatically download and configure them (powered by [webdrivermanager](https://github.com/bonigarcia/webdrivermanager)).
- Setting them up in seleniumQuery is all too easy:
+You can download [their executables](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver) before or you can let seleniumQuery automatically download and configure them.
+Setup in seleniumQuery is all too easy:

 ```java
 // Using Chrome, general example: